 - the specific type and stage of cancer

 - what tests will be conducted to check on your progress

 - what you can do to manage symptoms and get the support you need

 - whether a clinical trial is right for you

 - your outlook based on your diagnosis and overall health

 Ask for clarification if you need it.
-Your oncologist is there to help you understand your diagnosis and all your treatment options.
-Open communication with your doctor will help you make the best decision for your treatment.
+Your oncologist is there to help you understand your diagnosis and treatment options.
+Communicating openly with them will allow you to make the best decision for your treatment.